 Facilities – floor plans of the School, showing the location of the respective competition and tuning rooms, will be provided.
 Bands will have use of a dedicated classroom for the day.
 All classrooms should be cleared of litter prior to a Band’s departure.
 Refuse bags will be provided and these should be used.
 Toilets will be signed (Adults are to use Staff toilets; Pupils are to use Boys’ toilets, Girls’ toilets as appropriate).
 There are no separate changing room facilities.

-Catering – the School dining facilities will be available from 0900 for self-purchase of refreshments, breakfast snacks and lunch.
+Catering / Lunch – the School dining facilities will be available from 0815 for self-purchase of refreshments, breakfast snacks and lunch (lunch 1145-1300).
 Schools are asked to give an indication of possible numbers for catering on the entry form, and whether they wish breakfast snacks to be available.
 Water stations are available in the Dining Hall where competitors can fill their own bottles.

 Photography – there will be a photographer to capture the highlights of the day.
 Unless we are told otherwise, it will be assumed that those competing in the events have given their permission to be photographed.
 It is the responsibility of Band instructors to notify us of the name of those entrants who have withheld their consent, and the event they are playing in.